-I’ve wanted to be a writer ever since I was six years old.
-When I held my first scribbled book in my hands, I just knew.
+I’ve been a writer since I was six years old.
+From my first scribbled book on, I just knew.

-So I read compulsively, earned a perfect score on my verbal SAT II, and graduated from Vassar with an honors degree in English Literature.
+So I read compulsively, earned a perfect verbal SAT II score, and graduated from Vassar with an honors degree in English Literature.

 But of course I still had lot to learn, so I started a blog in 2011.
-To this day, I write about getting past perfect and rising up real at A Wish Come Clear.
+I write about trading perfectionism for possibility at A Wish Come Clear.

-I’m currently at work on a full-length book about recovering from perfectionism, and I’m represented by Angela Scheff of The Christopher Ferebee Literary Agency.
+A full-length book is in progress, and I’m represented by Angela Scheff of The Christopher Ferebee Literary Agency.

 I’m an introvert through and through, but I love getting up in front of a crowd and telling true stories.
 I’ve given talks and breakouts at events across the country.